US: Russia to buy rockets, artillery shells from North Korea

 U.S. intelligence officials believe the Russians could look to purchase additional North Korean military equipment in the future.
 The intelligence finding was first reported by The New York Times.

-Neither Ryder nor the U.S. official were able to say how much weaponry Russia intends to purchase from North Korea.
+Neither Ryder nor the U.S. official was able to say how much weaponry Russia intends to purchase from North Korea.

 Asked why the information was declassified, Ryder it’s relevant to illustrate the condition of Russia’s ongoing military campaign in Ukraine.
 And, he said, it shows ”they’re trying to reach out to international actors like Iran and North Korea that don’t have the best record when it comes to international stability.”